eneko/eneko.github.io/_posts/2016-02-04-creating-swift-frameworks-for-ios-osx-and-tvos.md

 ---
 layout: post
-title: Creating Swift Frameworks for iOS, OS X and tvOS
+title: Creating Swift frameworks for iOS, OS X and tvOS with Unit Tests and Distributing via CocoaPods and Swift Package Manager
 date: 2016-02-04
 desc: In this article I cover how to create Swift Frameworks for iOS, OS X and tvOS in Xcode 7.
 keywords: swift, tvos, ios, osx, appletv, framework